Amid COVID rise in Washington, White House celebrates Judge Jackson confirmation | Politics

 Amid COVID rise in Washington, White House celebrates Judge Jackson confirmation

+The White House said it had invited Jackson’s family, current and former justices of the Supreme Court, members of Biden's cabinet, U.S. senators who voted to confirm Jackson, Democratic House leaders, labor leaders and advocacy groups.
+The outdoor venue was chosen in part as a nod to COVID-19 safety, White House spokesperson Jen Psaki said, amid a rise in cases of the highly infectious disease in the region and a raft of top Democrats in Biden's inner circle contracting the virus.

-The White House will celebrate the confirmation of Ketanji Brown Jackson as the first Black woman to serve on the Supreme Court in an outdoor event on Friday as coronavirus cases among Washington's political elite rise.
+The White House celebrates the confirmation of Ketanji Brown Jackson as the first Black woman to serve on the Supreme Court on Friday in an outdoor event with lawmakers and court members as coronavirus cases among Washington's political class rise.
 Jackson was confirmed by the Senate on Thursday in a milestone for the United States and a victory for President Joe Biden, who made good on a campaign promise to nominate an African American woman to the post as he seeks to infuse the federal judiciary with a broader range of backgrounds.

-The White House will celebrate the confirmation of Ketanji Brown Jackson as the first Black woman to serve on the Supreme Court in an outdoor event on Friday as coronavirus cases among Washington's political elite rise.

-Jackson was confirmed by the Senate on Thursday in a milestone for the United States and a victory for President Joe Biden, who made good on a campaign promise to nominate an African American woman to the post as he seeks to infuse the federal judiciary with a broader range of backgrounds.
-Black women are a key Democratic constituency and helped propel Biden to the Democratic presidential nomination in 2020 with a win in the South Carolina primary.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)